appdotnet/api-spec/content/docs/resources/file/content.md

 Set the content for an incomplete File.
 The content type for this request must be ```multipart/form-data```.

+This endpoint could return a `507 Insufficient Storage` error if the user doesn't have enough space for this file.

 <%= migration_warning ['response_envelope'] %>

 <%= endpoint "PUT", "files/[file_id]/content", "User" %>